 Usually during the middle of your menstrual cycle, around day 14-16, you may notice an increase in your vaginal discharge, which looks and feels like egg white consistency.
-This is associated with ovulation (when an egg is release from your ovary).
+This is associated with ovulation (when an egg is released from your ovary).

-Occasionally, this can be accompanied with slight bleeding/spotting (mid cycle bleeding), which is harmless.
+Occasionally, this can be accompanied with slight bleeding/spotting (mid-cycle bleeding), which is harmless.
 This phase is also known as the ‘fertility window’ where you can get pregnant.
 Hence, keeping track of your vaginal discharge can be one useful way of tracking when you ovulate.

 So when should you worry?

-In general, when there is a change in the colour, consistency or smell of your normal vaginal discharge, it usually indicates the presence of an infection; such as candidiasis (yeast/vaginal thrush), bacteria vaginosis, trichomoniasis, Chlamydia, gonorrhoea, etc.
+In general, when there is a change in the colour, consistency or smell of your normal vaginal discharge, it usually indicates the presence of an infection; such as candidiasis (yeast/vaginal thrush), bacterial vaginosis, trichomoniasis, Chlamydia, gonorrhoea, etc.